-Holding, Vera (1981) "A Christmas Memory Shared," Westview: Vol. 1: Iss.
-2, Article 3.
-Available at: https://dc.swosu.edu/westview/vol1/iss2/3
+Holding, Vera (1990) "A Christmas Memory Shared," Westview: Vol. 10: Iss.
+2, Article 13.
+Available at: https://dc.swosu.edu/westview/vol10/iss2/13 e were a large family in a raw new country-Indian Territory.
+There were no government handouts, no children on relief; and although we were bone poor in worldly goods, we were rich in love and family togetherness.
+Christmas was something particularly special.

-This Fiction is brought to you for free and open access by the Journals at SWOSU Digital Commons.
+This Nonfiction is brought to you for free and open access by the Journals at SWOSU Digital Commons.
 It has been accepted for inclusion in Westview by an authorized administrator of SWOSU Digital Commons.
 For more information, please contact phillip.fitzsimmons@swosu.edu.